Image-X-Institute/couch-tracking/README.md

 ## SOFTWARE
 ### Motion compensation algorithm
 Motion compensation code is written in C++ and executed by Raspberry Pi (Linux system).
 Details can be found in Couch tracking folder.
 Motion compensation algorithm, unit testing code, sample couch running log and results are all included.
-### motion platform control and input trace
+### Motion platform control and input trace
-Motion platform control code can be found in Image-X-Institute-IntERAct gihub repository.
+Motion platform control code can be found in Image-X-Institute-IntERAct github repository.

 - 1D motion platform input trace
   Trace contains timestamp and 1D positional information.
 Timestamps have 0.2 second interval.